 A massive achievement

-The broader Ceintuurbaan Zuid viaduct needs to be ready for action by the end of 2019.
-Construction work on Schiphol’s showpiece – the new terminal – will get under way at the start of 2020.
+The broader Ceintuurbaan Zuid viaduct needs to be ready for action by the summer of 2020.
+Construction work on Schiphol’s showpiece – the new terminal – will get under way in 2020.
 Until then, there’s still plenty of hard work to be done on the tight-fit construction site, hemmed in by travellers, buses, taxis and buildings.
 Peter van Wijk knows what’s at stake: “When it’s all in place, it will be a massive achievement.”